Aliases for RCOR1 Gene

 GeneCards Summary for RCOR1 Gene

 RCOR1 (REST Corepressor 1) is a Protein Coding gene.
-Among its related pathways are Hemostasis and fMLP Pathway.
-GO annotations related to this gene include chromatin binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding transcription factor activity involved in negative regulation of transcription.
+Diseases associated with RCOR1 include Loeys-Dietz Syndrome 1 and Huntington Disease.
+Among its related pathways are Chromatin organization and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and proximal promoter DNA-binding transcription repressor activity, RNA polymerase II-specific.
 An important paralog of this gene is RCOR3.

 Essential component of the BHC complex, a corepressor complex that represses transcription of neuron-specific genes in non-neuronal cells.
 The BHC complex is recruited at RE1/NRSE sites by REST and acts by deacetylating and demethylating specific sites on histones, thereby acting as a chromatin modifier.
 In the BHC complex, it serves as a molecular beacon for the recruitment of molecular machinery, including MeCP2 and SUV39H1, that imposes silencing across a chromosomal interval.
 Plays a central role in demethylation of Lys-4 of histone H3 by promoting demethylase activity of KDM1A on core histones and nucleosomal substrates.
 It also protects KDM1A from the proteasome.
 Component of a RCOR/GFI/KDM1A/HDAC complex that suppresses, via histone deacetylase (HDAC) recruitment, a number of genes implicated in multilineage blood cell development and controls hematopoietic differentiation.